notmahi/miniBET/README.md

 Fill out the details in `examples/train.yaml` with the paths of your downloaded dataset from [here](https://osf.io/983qz/).

-If you install all the dependencies and have the dataset, you can run the example with:
+If you have installed all the dependencies and have downloaded the dataset, you can run the example with:
 ```bash
 cd examples
 python train.py